VictorTrindadeBr/VictorTrindadeBr/README.md

-Hi 👋 My name is Guilhermo
+Hi 👋 My name is Victor
 ==========================
-Full Stack Software Developer
+Front End Developer
 -----------------------------

 I'm a 20 years old developer and hacking since I was 16.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.